 Money laundering offenses in Texas revolve around the acquisition, investment, financing and/or facilitation of a transaction involving criminal proceeds.
 An offense under the money laundering statute in Texas is punished based on the amount of criminal proceeds involved in the case.
 Money laundering is a state jail felony for amounts from $1,500 to less than $20,000, a third degree felony for amounts from $20,000 to less than $100,000, a second degree felony for amounts from $100,000 to less than $200,000, and a first degree felony for criminal proceeds at $200,000 or more.
 Punishment ranges for these offenses above range from 6 months in state jail to 99 years or life in the Texas Department of Corrections.

-The money laundering statute will require that the State of Texas prove beyond a reasonable doubt that you knew that the proceeds involved in your case were derived from or linked to criminal activity, and what the actual amount should be based on the evidence .
+The money laundering statute will require that the State of Texas prove beyond a reasonable doubt that 1) the defendant knew the proceeds involved in your case were derived from or linked to criminal activity and 2) the accuracy of the amount involved in the scheme.
 The Money Laundering Attorneys at Odom & Davis have over 30 years of experience in dealing with white collar cases, including violations of the money laundering statute in Texas.
-Money laundering charges are not the most common charge in Texas, and thus, many attorneys have not dealt with these types of cases in the past.
-The Houston Criminal Defense Attorneys at Odom & Davis are confident that we can put you in the best position to move forward at the resolution of your case.
+Money laundering charges are not the most common charge in Texas, and thus, many attorneys do not have the expertise to understand the nature of the charge.
+The Houston Criminal Defense Attorneys at Odom & Davis are confident that we can put you in the best position possible at the resolution of your case.